Red Red Wine

 "Red Red Wine" is a song originally written, performed and recorded by American singer Neil Diamond in 1967 that appears on his second studio album, Just for You.
 The lyrics are written from the perspective of a person who finds that drinking red wine is the only way to forget his woes.
-This song is often mistaken for being a Bob Marley song.

-UB40 recorded a cover version in 1983 that went to No. 1 in the UK and was moderately successful in the United States.
+UB40 recorded a cover version in 1983 for their album Labour of Love that went to No. 1 in the UK and was moderately successful in the United States.
 It was rereleased in 1988 and went to No. 1 on the Billboard Hot 100.

 Neil Diamond version

-When Diamond left the Bang Records label in 1968, the label continued to release his singles, often adding newly recorded instruments and background vocals to album tracks from his two albums for Bang.
+When Neil Diamond left the Bang Records label in 1968, the label continued to release his singles, often adding newly recorded instruments and background vocals to album tracks from his two albums for Bang, The Feel of Neil Diamond and Just for You (which included "Red Red Wine").
 For the "Red Red Wine" single, Bang added a background choir without Diamond's involvement or permission.
 Diamond's version reached No. 62 on the Billboard Hot 100 chart in 1968.
 Billboard described the single as a "compelling, original folk-flavored ballad."
 Cash Box called it a "softie featuring a melancholy tale by a figure drowning his sorrow" with "dramatic vocal performance in a neatly styled arrangement."

 A live version was released on Diamond's The Greatest Hits (1966–92), but the 1968 single version has never been issued on a vinyl album or CD.
 However, according to the liner notes in the booklet included in the 1996 box set In My Lifetime, the version of "Red Red Wine" erroneously indicates it is “from Bang single 556” but it is really the original, non-overdubbed mono album master of the track.
-A review of the original 1996 release of this box set show Diamond also released a live version on Hot August Night (but not as a single.)
+A review of the original 1996 release of this box set show Diamond also released a live version on his 1972 album Hot August Night (but not as a single.)

 Several artists covered the song shortly after Diamond's recording was released: